Schedule

 Brian Lauritzen

-Brian is the KUSC host who gets listeners home in LA traffic each afternoon.
+Brian is Classical California host who gets listeners home in traffic each afternoon.
 He also created the At Home series during the earliest stages of the pandemic, and hosts the LA Phil radio broadcasts and A Joyful Noise Sunday mornings on KUSC and KDFC.
 Brian is a popular pre-concert lecturer in Southern California — between the LA Phil, LA Opera, The Wallis, Philharmonic Society of Orange County, and beyond.
 He has received multiple LA Press Club awards for arts journalism, and is a passionate advocate for underrepresented & marginalized groups and individuals within classical music.
+Brian is heard across the Classical California network. including KUSC -LA and KDFC-SF.

 Dianne Nicolini